User Guide

 | Dual | 26+ | Runs Dictation + Classic concurrently and intelligently merges results.
 Best accuracy for custom vocabulary with natural punctuation. |

-| Parakeet TDT | 15+ | Local Parakeet 0.6B model via Python + ONNX.
+| Hush Touch Local AI | 15+ | Local AI model managed by Hush Touch via Python + ONNX.
 Requires separate installation. |

-Accuracy Over Speed (Dual only)
+Accuracy Over Speed (Dual and Local AI)

 Smart Text Features